jweissman/orsino/playtesting.md

 ---
 [ ] Load all PCs on party select so we can show their race/class (no longer even letting you load PCs from file but we're still persisting them every room...)
 ---
-[ ] A room generated with multiple monsters with the same name (humans may need more names as a race but also maybe we could _specifically_ try to prevent this?) [genList would need a dedupe pass to really be _certain_ of this]
-[ ] High-level enemies should have much higher dex (tried to adjust although maybe _too_ high now?)
 ---
 [ ] Rest could reset status effects? (would be nice to do this _before_ persisting PCs?)
-[ ] A spell that causes stun could be interesting (flesh-to-stone would be neat too?)
-[ ] Healing potion could cure poison status too?
-[ ] Poisoned blade still has weird expiration message actually? ("X is no longer poisoned blade"; a bit awkward to fix since a standard message would be ideal here)
+[ ] Healing potion could cure poison status too? [maybe better to have a dedicated consumable for it though] [ ] Poisoned blade still has weird expiration message actually? ("X is no longer poisoned blade"; a bit awkward to fix since a standard message would be ideal here)
 [ ] Might be good/wise/prudent to gather status effects into constants so we're not subject to (as many) typo bugs! (more generally it would be nice to have a statuses.json for defining common effects like poisoning uniformly...)
-[ ] Unify search/examine (should both have chance to find potions and both grant XP on success) [ ] Duplicate forenames still problematic -- maybe 'forename' can just _be_ magical within deem (genList could identify and toss dupes to prevent issues like this -- may cause other problems and seems weird... adding some gross genUniqListByKey seems 'too heavy' too; or we could have a 'gather' function that grabs all values of the __items but the expression then just gets too gnarly; note technically it's not even the 'name' key but 'forename' which ... we could just have a much deeper list to draw from to prevent this happening so often but that doesn't really solve this fundamentally!)
+[ ] Unify search/examine (should both have chance to find potions and both grant XP on success) [ ] A room generated with multiple monsters with the same name (humans may need more names as a race but also maybe we could _specifically_ try to prevent this?) [genList would need a dedupe pass to really be _certain_ of this] -- Duplicate forenames still problematic -- maybe 'forename' can just _be_ magical within deem (genList could identify and toss dupes to prevent issues like this -- may cause other problems and seems weird... adding some gross genUniqListByKey seems 'too heavy' too; or we could have a 'gather' function that grabs all values of the __items but the expression then just gets too gnarly; note technically it's not even the 'name' key but 'forename' which ... we could just have a much deeper list to draw from to prevent this happening so often but that doesn't really solve this fundamentally!) -- genList/mapGenList could handle this by adding index #s but maybe not ideal somehow
 [ ] A cage could have a chance to have a prisoner (who could become ally); incidentally would be nice for it to be more likely within a 'cell' room
 ---
-[ ] Enemy AC seems _really_ low -- a character with high dex is always getting 0 or less to hit! (maybe fixed by giving them armor?)
 [ ] Larger rooms could give more search opps?
 [ ] Adventuring kit could be a consumable that is needed to give first aid?
 [ ] Found treasure should be redeemable for gold